bjacobel/orientku/README.md

 System
 ----------
-Python requests JSON from the Orient's PHP API (which I converted from XML to JSON while I was writing this, because it needed doing anyway).
-The JSON is parsed parsed in Python using [haikufinder], then sent to Twitter via [t], a Ruby gem.
-Find the beautiful, poetic results at [@orientku].
+Python sends requests to the Orient's PHP API (which I converted from XML to JSON while I was writing this, because it needed doing anyway).
+The JSON is decoded from UTF8 to ASCII, parsed in Python using [haikufinder], then sent to Twitter via [t], a Ruby gem.

+Find the results at [@orientku].